Aerial view of a small beach with turquoise water, cliffs, and forest under a cloudy sky.

 If you're into hiking, the Coromandel Peninsula has some fantastic trails that offer breathtaking views and a chance to immerse yourself in nature.

-• The Pinnacles Walk: This is one of the most popular hikes in the area.
-The track winds through lush forests and ancient kauri dams, leading you to the Pinnacles summit where you'll be rewarded with panoramic views of the Coromandel and beyond.
-It's a bit of a trek (about 8 hours return), but there's a hut halfway up if you want to make it an overnight adventure.
+• The Pinnacles Walk (Kauaeranga Kauri Trail): This is one of the most popular hikes in the area.
+The track winds through lush forests and ancient kauri dams, leading you to the Pinnacles summit where you'll be rewarded with panoramic views.
+It's about an 8-hour return trek, or you can book the DOC Pinnacles Hut for an overnight adventure.
+Note: Please use the main Kauaeranga Valley access as the Rangihau Track is currently closed for storm damage repairs.

-• Karangahake Gorge: This historic site offers a mix of short walks and longer hikes, all with stunning views.
-The Windows Walk is particularly popular, taking you through old mining tunnels with windows that look out over the gorge.
+• Karangahake Gorge: Located at the southern gateway to the peninsula, this historic site offers a mix of short walks and longer hikes.
+The Windows Walk is particularly popular, taking you through old gold-mining tunnels with "windows" that look out over the gorge.
 It's an easy walk suitable for all ages.

 The Laid-Back Vibe